 SF Urban Riders is working to bring a bicycle skills park to San Francisco.
 A location has been identified in McLaren Park and discussions are more than half-way to making this dream a reality.

 Please direct any questions regarding the bikepark here.

 For more info, check out the McLaren Bike Park page on Facebook.

-Currently, there is not one single designated bicycle skills area in San Francisco.
-Through community outreach, SF Urban Riders has identified a need for thes facilities and a potential location in McLaren Park where a bicycle park can be created to benefit all users, regardless of age or ability.
+Through community outreach, SF Urban Riders has identified a need for this facility and a potential location in McLaren Park where a bicycle park can be created to benefit all users, regardless of age or ability.

 The location we have identified is a decaying asphalt wasteland, and has been used for dumping trash and unwanted furniture, etc. The SF Urban Riders plan would remove the asphalt, mitigate the trash dumping and result in not only a recreational facility for the community, but create additional park land and picnic facilities.